saxulum-legacy/saxulum-elasticsearch-querybuilder/README.md

 ## Usage

-**Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalarNodes (null).
+**Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalar Nodes (null).
 This works recursive, which means theoretically a complex query builder can lead into an empty string as json.
 Check the `Important methods` to get more information to prevent this if needed.